scorpiodiagrams/fdg/wiki/chapter002.md

 The numerator of this expression is the equivalent residual in rectangular coordinates.
 If we rearrange terms and square it we get the traditional formula for the cardioid
 $$(x^ + y^2 − 2ax)^2 = 4a^2 (x^2 + y^2).$$

 * a.
 The rectangular coordinate equation for the Lemniscate of Bernoulli is
 $$(x^2 + y^2)^2 = 2a^2(x^2 − y^2).$$
 Find the expression in polar coordinates.

 * b.
 Describe a helix space curve in both rectangular and cylindrical coordinates.
 Use the computer to show the correspondence.
 Note that we provide a cylindrical coordinate system on the manifold $\mathbf{R}3$ for you to use.
-It is called ~R3-cyl~; with coordinates ~(r, theta, z)~.
+It is called #Code(R3-cyl); with coordinates #Code((r, theta, z#)).

 ### Exercise 2.2: Stereographic Projection

 A stereographic projection is a correspondence between points on the unit sphere and points on the plane cutting the sphere at its equator.
 (See figure 2.3.)

-The coordinate system for points on the sphere in terms of rectangular coordinates of corresponding points on the plane is ~S2-Riemann~#Footnote(10).
-The procedure ~(chart S2-Riemann)~ gives the rectangular coordinates on the plane for every point on the sphere, except for the North Pole.
-The procedure ~(point S2-Riemann)~ gives the point on the sphere given rectangular coordinates on the plane.
-The usual spherical coordinate system on the sphere is ~S2-spherical~.
+The coordinate system for points on the sphere in terms of rectangular coordinates of corresponding points on the plane is #Code(S2-Riemann)#Footnote(10).
+The procedure #Code((chart S2-Riemann#)) gives the rectangular coordinates on the plane for every point on the sphere, except for the North Pole.
+The procedure #Code((point S2-Riemann#)) gives the point on the sphere given rectangular coordinates on the plane.
+The usual spherical coordinate system on the sphere is #Code(S2-spherical).

 We can compute the colatitude and longitude of a point on the sphere corresponding to a point on the plane with the following incantation: